Ghazanfar Latif*, D.N.F. Awang Iskandar, Jaafar Alghazo and M. Mohsin Butt Pages 56 - 63 ( 8 )

-Background: Detection of brain tumor is a complicated task which requires specialized skills and interpretation techniques.
+Background: Detection of brain tumor is a complicated task, which requires specialized skills and interpretation techniques.
 Accurate brain tumor classification and segmentation from MR images provide an essential choice for medical treatments.
-The different objects within an MR image have similar size, shape, and density which makes the tumor classification and segmentation even more complex.
+Different objects within an MR image have similar size, shape, and density, which makes the tumor classification and segmentation even more complex.

 Conclusion: The proposed method for brain MR image classification to detect Glioma Tumor detection can be adopted as it gives better results with high accuracies.

-Faculty of Computer Science and Information Technology, University Malaysia Sarawak, Kota Samarahan, Malaysia; College of Computer Engineering and Sciences, Prince Mohammad bin Fahd University, Khobar, 501057422 , Faculty of Computer Science and Information Technology, Department of FCSIT, University Malaysia Sarawak, Kota Samarahan, College of Computer Engineering and Sciences, Prince Mohammad bin Fahd University, Department of Computer Engineering, Khobar, College of Applied and Supporting Studies, King Fahd University of Petroleum and Minerals, Dhahran
+Faculty of Computer Science and Information Technology, Universiti Malaysia Sarawak, Kota Samarahan, Faculty of Computer Science and Information Technology, Universiti Malaysia Sarawak, Kota Samarahan, College of Computer Engineering and Sciences, Prince Mohammad bin Fahd University, Khobar, College of Applied and Supporting Studies, King Fahd University of Petroleum and Minerals, Dhahran